-The seat belts in the passenger seating positions are equipped with Automatic Locking Retractors (ALR) 2 which are used to secure a child restraint system.
+The seat belts in the passenger seating positions are equipped an Automatic Locking Retractor (ALR) or a cinching latch plate which are used to secure a child restraint system.
 For additional information, refer to "Installing Child Restraints Using The Vehicle Seat Belt" under the "Child Restraints" section.
 The chart below defines the type of feature for each seating position.

 Driver Center Passenger

 First Row N/A N/A ALR

-Second Row ALR ALR ALR
+Second Row ALR Cinch ALR

+Third Row ALR N/A ALR